johnwbyrd/bloomer/README.md

 We fit a complete professional-grade dictionary—**123,676 words**—onto a Commodore 64.

-A computer from 1982 with **64KB of RAM** and a **1MHz processor** is now checking your spelling against the same SCOWL dictionary used by modern Linux spell checkers.
+A computer from 1982 with **64KB of RAM** and a **1MHz processor** can now check your spelling against *the exact same English dictionary* embedded in modern web browsers and most Linux distributions.

-The SCOWL wordlist alone is 1.19MB.
+The SCOWL 60 wordlist alone is 1.19MB.
 But the Commodore 1541 can access only 170KB of memory on a single disk.
 And the poor Commodore 64 has only 64KB of RAM. **Do the math.**

 ## How?